 Crookneck Squash Plant Care

-Crookneck squash are best grown from seeds planted directly in the ground.
+Crookneck squash are best grown from seeds sowed directly in the garden.
 They like loose, moist, fertile soil but can grow in almost any type of soil.
 They need warm temperatures to bear fruits.

-Because they’re bush plants, crookneck squash don’t have to be staked and can grow in large containers or in the ground.
-However, you may want to put cages around garden plants to keep the leaves from flopping over in bad weather.
+Because they’re bushy plants, crookneck squash don’t have to be staked and can grow in large containers or in the ground.
+However, you might want to put cages around garden plants to keep the leaves from flopping over in bad weather.
 The fruits usually mature in 45 to 55 days.
-Keep them picked, and the plants will bear until frost.
+If you harvest fruits regularly, the plants will bear until frost.

-These plants like a soil pH of about 6 to 6.8.
+These plants like a soil pH of 5.8 to 6.8.
 They also need organically rich soil that drains easily.
-If you’re planting in the ground, loosen the soil and remove sticks and other debris.
-Improve it by working in 3 to 4 inches of compost, leaf mulch, or other organic matter.
+If you’re growing them in the ground, loosen the soil and remove sticks and other debris.
+Improve the soil by working in 3 to 4 inches of compost, leaf mulch, or other organic matter.

 Crooknecks can be planted in raised beds or containers in good quality, packaged potting soil.
 You can also make your own container potting soil.